atc-net/atc-coding-rules-updater/README.md

 ![Img](docs/scenario-b-first-run.png)

-## For both case-scenarios
+## For both use-case scenarios

-For both scenario A and scenario B, when the `atc-coding-rules-update` is exceuted again it only update `.editorconfig` file.
-And again when it update these files, it is only the first content part.
+For both scenario A and scenario B, when the `atc-coding-rules-update` is executed a second time it will only update `.editorconfig` file.
+And as previously stated, it will only update the ATC-part of these files.

 ![Img](docs/scenario-ab-second-run.png)

 # The workflow setup for this repository
 [Read more on Git-Flow](docs/GitFlow.md)